Rockypocky77/ChancifySATPrep/sat1.md

 A) NO CHANGE
 B) Biologists conducted an investigation to determine if temperature affects metabolism.
-C) Biologists conducted research to find out whether temperature affects metabolism.
+C) Biologists conducted research to find out if temperature affects metabolism.
 D) Biologists made an investigation into whether temperature affects metabolism.

 Despite the fact that tutoring is expensive, it significantly improves student performance.